edvardsbukovskis/Excel-macros/README.md

 # Excel-macros
-Survey answer counter macro in excel
+Survey answer counter macro in excel.
+Only for Baltic Travel Group use

+©Edvards Bukovskis, 2019